 Thus, Puhi was the cave of a shark god, which is thought to be possibly located within the ahupua'a of Ha'ikū, near the Menehune Fishpond.
 Though Puhi is located several miles inland from the coast, the association with sharks reflects a culture deeply connected with the ocean and emphasizes the mauka-makai orientation of the land that is central to Native Hawaiian culture.
-Mr. Chun also shares other mo'olelo (see Section 7.4) associated with sharks and shark gods residing in and around Nāwiliwili Bay.
+Mr. Chun also shared other mo'olelo associated with sharks and shark gods residing in and around Nāwiliwili Bay.